superdurszlak/superdurszlak.github.io/_posts/2024-10-20-unsolvable-conundrum-autists-corporate-reality.md

 - Channels which may not be suitable for neurodivergent people,
 - Unexpressed expectations,
 - Corporate ladder and development path not matching one's individual development,
-- Stiff performance review process,
+- Unfavorable performance review process,
 - Inconsistent standards.

 ## Positive / negative tone avoidance